- Who We Are

-The Lord equipped Vince and Marylil to serve ABM in many ways from construction to tea parties.
-In ‘02, Arctic Barnabas Ministries came as their dream-come-true with opportunities to return to native villages to serve and encourage missionaries as they were encouraged 30 years before!
+The Lord equipped Vince and Marylil Spady to serve ABM in many ways from construction to tea parties.
+In 2002, Arctic Barnabas Ministries came with dream-come-true opportunities for them to return to native villages to help and encourage missionaries in the same way ministers encouraged them thirty years before!
 They know the challenges and isolation of bush living first-hand.

-As new Christians they attended Multnomah Bible College in Portland, Oregon, then returned to Soldotna, Alaska to serve the Lord as teachers, parent their 3 children, and do church lay ministry.
-Vince retired after 23 years of teaching and several years of commercial bush flying.
-Their 2 married daughters and 4 grandchildren live in Placerville, California.
-Their son Joe is attending Vanguard University in California.
+As new Christians, they attended Multnomah Bible College in Portland OR, then returned to Soldotna, AK to serve the Lord as teachers, parent their three children, and do church lay ministry.
+Vince retired after twenty-three years of teaching and several years of commercial bush flying.

 Their two married daughters and eight grandchildren live in Placerville, California.
 Their son Joe lives in Soldotna.
 Vince and Marylil continue to live in their log house at Longmere Lake near Soldotna.